linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Federal Reserve Funding Facilities/Term Asset-Backed Securities Loan Facility.md

 Eligible collateral must be ABS where the underlying credit exposures are one of the following:

-NaN.
-Auto loans and leases;
+1. Auto loans and leases;
-NaN.
-Student loans;
+2. Student loans;
-NaN.
-Credit card receivables (both consumer and corporate);
+3. Credit card receivables (both consumer and corporate);
-NaN.
-Equipment loans and leases;
+4. Equipment loans and leases;
-NaN.
-Floorplan loans;
+5. Floorplan loans;
-NaN.
-Premium finance loans for property and casualty insurance;
+6. Premium finance loans for property and casualty insurance;
-NaN.
-Certain small business loans that are guaranteed by the Small Business Administration;
+7. Certain small business loans that are guaranteed by the Small Business Administration;
-NaN.
-Leveraged loans; or
+8. Leveraged loans; or

-# 9) Commercial mortgages.
+9. **Commercial mortgages.**

 Eligible collateral will not include ABS that bear interest payments that step up or step down to predetermined levels on specific dates.
 In addition, the underlying credit exposures of eligible collateral must not include exposures that are themselves cash ABS or synthetic ABS.